Intestinal infection is caused by parasites, mainly in tropical areas.

-Secondary intestinal blood loss is the main clinical manifestation of Hookworm infection.
+Secondary intestinal blood loss is the primary clinical manifestation of Hookworm infection.

-In fact, hookworm historically refers to childhood syndrome of iron deficiency anemia, protein malnutrition, growth and mental retardation with lethargy as a result of chronic intestinal blood loss secondary to hookworm infection in the face of an iron-deficient diet.
+Hookworm historically refers to childhood syndrome of iron deficiency anemia, protein malnutrition, growth, and mental retardation with lethargy due to chronic intestinal blood loss secondary to Hookworm infection in the face of an iron-deficient diet.

 Each Necator worm ingests 0.03 mL of blood daily, while each Ancylostoma worm ingests 0.15-0.2 mL of blood daily.

-The amount of blood lost and the degree of anemia are positively correlated with the load of the worm, while hemoglobin, serum ferritin, and Protoporphyrin levels correlate significantly and negatively with the number of worms.
+The amount of blood loss and the degree of anemia is positively correlated with the load of the worm.
+In contrast, hemoglobin, serum ferritin, and Protoporphyrin levels correlate significantly and negatively with the number of worms.

-The threshold for anemia caused by the worm, differ nationally, with only 40 worms that produce anemia in countries with low iron consumption.
+The threshold for anemia caused by the worm differs nationally, with only 40 worms that produce anemia in countries with low iron consumption.

 In general, the degree of hookworm infection can be classified as follows: